-July 30 – Harp Fest at the Nest Note: This event is on Sunday, July 30th from 4 PM to 6 PM
+July 30 – Harp Fest at the Nest Note: This event is on Sunday, July 30th at 6:30 PM

 Alaina has performed with numerous Orchestras and Symphonies in San Francisco, Sacramento, Los Angeles, and the University of the Pacific.
 She is currently performing with the Mariachi De Uclatian band while attending the Herb Alpert School of Music in Los Angeles.
 She plays diverse genres of music, from Classical to Surf, Flamenco to Rock, and likes to explore and expand the potential of the Harp.